Installation for Collect Open 2020

 On Air exhibition at Ceramic Art London 2022

-On Air was an exhibition about air pollution at the entrance to Ceramic Art London at Central Saint Martins.
-It was curated by Iris de Kievith and Annemarie Piscaer of Smogware.org and sculptor Jo Pearl and included the work of five ceramic artists concerned with air pollution.
+On Air was an exhibition about air pollution at Ceramic Art London at Central Saint Martins.
+It was curated by Iris de Kievith and Annemarie Piscaer of Smogware.org and sculptor Jo Pearl and included the work of five ceramic artists whose work is concerned with air pollution.

-Wood fired work from my residency in Denmark 2022
+Wood fired series from my residency in Denmark 2022

-A series of wood fired stoneware and porcelain forms I made during my residency at Gudagergaaard International Ceramic Research Centre inspired by the lichens on rocks and trees around the studio.
+A series of wood fired stoneware and porcelain forms I made during my residency at Guldagergaaard International Ceramic Research Centre inspired by the lichens on rocks and trees around the studio.
+My residency was supported by a grant from the Making Waves Trust.